 AEWM believes that its annual fee is reasonable in relation to services provided and the fees charged by other investment advisers offering similar services/programs.
-However, our annual fee may be higher than that charged by other investment advisers offering similar services/programs.
-In addition to our compensation, you may also incur charges imposed at the mutual fund level (e.g., advisory fees and other fund expenses).
+However, our annual investment advisory fee may be higher than that charged by other registered investment advisers offering similar services/programs.